onur/acme-client/README.md

 ```
 letsencrypt-rs 0.1.0
-Easy to use Let's Encrypt client to issue and renew TLS certs
+Easy to use Let's Encrypt client to issue, renew and revoke TLS certificates

 USAGE:
     letsencrypt-rs [FLAGS] [OPTIONS]